 This will have a lasting effect on a convicted offender’s ability to find housing.
 Certain restrictions such as the distance between the residence and parks or schools can be enforced as a condition of parole or probation.
 Plus, unlike other felony convictions which are protected by privacy laws, the identity of an individual who has served a sentence for a sex crime is revealed openly to the public.

 Failing to register or non-compliance with the rules imposed by the registry is also a felony offense, punishable by jail time.
 The liberties of a convicted offender are forever restricted.

 Being on the registered offender’s list can also limit the employment opportunities available to an individual.
 Depending on the circumstances of the case, a registered person can be prohibited by the terms of his or her parole or probation from seeking employment that has the potential for his or her to come in contact with children.
 This limitation could include anything from a teacher in a grade school to a driver of an ice cream truck.

 Employers and potential employers also have open access to the registry and are allowed to exercise their right to use that when making employment decisions.
 This can make it difficult for a convicted person to find or keep a steady job after he or she has served his or her sentence.

 If you are facing a sex crime charge in California, you need to act quickly to set up your defense.
 You have been charged with some of the most severely punished crimes in the state and need to have an attorney who understands the ramifications of a conviction.

 Those in need of representation in Orange, Riverside, Los Angeles, and San Diego County are encouraged to contact us for a free confidential case evaluation.
-Call (888) 250-2865 to obtain your evaluation and find out how a MacGregor & Collins, LLP attorney can help keep you out of trouble.
+Call (888) 250-2865 to obtain your evaluation and find out how a Law Offices of Randy Collins sex crime lawyer can help keep you out of trouble.